seasidesparrow/acutter/README.md

 ## Features

-- Project for Python 3.7+.
 - Testing with Pytest using Github actions.
-- Packaging powered by [poetry]
 - Follows the [black] style guide with [flake8] and [isort].
 - Comes with [pre-commit] hook config for black, isort, flake8 and [pyupgrade](https://github.com/asottile/pyupgrade).
 - Style guide enforced on CI.